ImTheAgenda/QGIS-Documentation/source/docs/gentle_gis_introduction/raster_data.rst

 Overview
 ========

-In the previous topics we have taken a closer look at vector data.
+In the previous topics, we have taken a closer look at vector data.
 While vector features use geometry (points, polylines and polygons) to represent the real world, raster data takes a different approach.
-Rasters are made up of a matrix of pixels (also called cells), each containing a value that represents the conditions for the area covered by that cell (see figure_raster_).
-In this topic we are going to take a closer look at raster data, when it is useful and when it makes more sense to use vector data.
+Rasters are made up of a matrix of pixels (also called cells), each containing a value that represents the conditions of the area (see figure_raster_).
+This topic is concerned with raster data, when it is useful and when it makes more sense to use vector data.

 .. _figure_raster: